Stable components in the parameter plane of transcendental functions of finite type: Parameter space: Dynamically natural slices

-The set of non $J$-stable parameters is precisely the set where bifurcations occur, and it is often called the {\em bifurcation locus} of the family $\calf$, and denoted by $\calb_X$.
-In families of maps with more than one singular value, however, it makes sense to consider subsets of the bifurcation locus where only some of the singular values are bifurcating, in the sense that the families $\{g_n^i(x):= f_x^n(s_i(x))\}$ are normal in a neighborhood of $x_0$ for some values of $i$, but not for all.
+In families of maps with more than one singular value, it makes sense to consider subsets of the bifurcation locus where only some of the singular values are bifurcating, in the sense that the families $\{g_n^i(x):= f_x^n(s_i(x))\}_n$ are normal in a neighborhood of $x_0$ for some values of $i$, but not for all.
 We define

 This is also known as the {\em activity locus (in $X$)} of the singular value $s_i$ (see \cite{dujfav,gaut}).